 Treatment Considerations and Options for Respiratory Disease in Cats and Dogs:

 Antibiotics: Most respiratory diseases are at least partly caused by bacteria and prior to the invention and use of antibiotics not that long ago, respiratory disease was a very common way to die.
-Shoot, most people didn't get old enough to die of cancer or heart disease because pneumonia got them first.

 Anti-Fungal Medications: Luckily, respiratory fungal infections are rare in our area of the country, but if diagnosed; I refer these cases to a specialist.
 Respiratory Fungal Infections are complicated by being possibly contagious to people, often difficult to cure, and the needed medications are both expensive and potentially dangerous.